Trahiega/the-dukes-game/docs/NPCs/Quick-Rhett.md

 Has connections to the [[Thieves-Guild|Thieves' Guild]].

 Halward discovered Rhett had the map as he was in Winterfield bragging about having it.
-Despite [[Halward-Priest-of-Selune|Halward]] describing Rhett as a thief, when we asked around Copperhead about him he seemed to be well respected.
+Despite [[Halword-Priest-of-Selune|Halward]] describing Rhett as a thief, when we asked around Copperhead about him he seemed to be well respected.

 #### Known relationships
 [[Vorian]] & [[Randall]] were guarding the map at Rhett's house in Copperhead